 Coconut.
-Grated coconut neutralizes all the ingredients, which are creamy and also give a nice texture to the chutney.
+Grated coconut neutralizes all the creamy ingredients and gives the chutney a nice texture.
 In its absence, you may substitute with the same quantity of white onion.
-As white onion gives a nice little sweet to the chutney, whereas red onions add up a strong flavor.
-So decide accordingly.
+A white onion gives a nice slight sweetness to the chutney, whereas red onions add a strong flavor.
+So, decide accordingly.

 Green chili.
 The Green chili I have mentioned here in this spicy chutney is the one I got from the Indian store.
-The perfect substitute in this chutney would be serrano peppers, as these are commonly available in the United States.
+The perfect substitute in this chutney would be serrano peppers, commonly available in the United States.
 You may also substitute with a small piece of Jalapeno, deseed them if you feel it is too hot.